-- Another consequence of the financial burden of transforming contact information data would be that the expansion of the Internet and provision of its benefits became more difficult, especially in less privileged regions that are already lagging behind in terms of internet access and often don't use Latin-based scripts. - It would be near impossible to achieve accuracy in transforming a very large number of scripts and languages - mostly of proper nouns - into a common script and language. - Mandatory transformation would require validation of both the original and transformed contact information, a potentially costly duplication of effort.
+- It would be near impossible to achieve accuracy in transforming a very large number of scripts and languages mostly of proper nouns into a common script and language. - Mandatory transformation would require validation of both the original and transformed contact information every time they change, a potentially costly duplication of effort.
+Responsibility for accuracy would rest on registrants who may not be qualified to check it.